-Laboratory work: Develop software for various matrix inversion techniques, load flow problems with all methods, Fault analysis and stability studies; Use of standard software-ETAPS for simulation and steady state analysis of power system.
+Laboratory work: Develop software for various matrix inversion techniques, load flow problems with all methods, Fault analysis and stability studies; Use of standard software for simulation and steady state analysis of power system.

 - 1. Develop an appropriate mathematical model of power system - 2.
 Carry out power flow analysis of practical power system for balanced system. - 3.
-Conduct studies during balanced and unbalanced faults to decide the fault levels and circuit breaker ratings. - 4.
-Analyse the stability of single machine-infinite bus system and can decide the critical clearing time of circuit breakers.
+Conduct studies during balanced faults to decide the fault levels and circuit breaker ratings. - 4.
+Conduct studies during unbalanced faults to decide the fault levels and circuit breaker ratings. - 5.
+Analyze the stability of single machine-infinite bus system and can decide the critical clearing time of circuit breakers.